 The question of shrimplets survival rate arises all of the time.
 I have seen countless posts on forums and Facebook groups where people had problems with that.
 Today we will approach the problem of keeping baby shrimp alive from all directions.
 I will try to explain what you really need to increase baby shrimp survival rate.

 The most important thing to know is that you have to keep your water parameters in the proper range and make sure shrimplets have access to an abundant amount of food.
 Balance the feeding with powdered food.
-Provide additional natural food sources for biofilm, algae and give your shrimplets places to hide.
-These and some other tips you will learn here in details.
+Provide additional natural food sources for biofilm, algae, and give your shrimplets places to hide.
+These and some other tips you will learn here in detail.

 Basically, shrimplets survival rate is dependent on a lot of different factors.
 What water parameters and temperature do you have them in?
 Are they feel comfortable and safe enough?
 What kind of fish do you have in the tank?
 How many shrimp do you have and what size is the tank?
 Do you have plants and/or snails?
 Etc.